 Although well-intended, the statute often leads to absurd results when a pregnant female makes a false or exaggerated allegation that she was touched in an offensive manner.
 False allegations are particularly common when a pending divorce or child custody battle is anticipated.

 A variety of other reasons can exist for false allegations in these cases.
-Our attorneys have seen all kinds of incidents.

 Attorney for Battery on a Pregnant Woman in Tampa, FL